mzfshark/RecoveryDex/docs/en/index.md

 ### Perfect For

 - **DeFi Users**: Recovering value from depegged stablecoins and tokens
-- **Developers**: Building on top of RecoverySwap's modular architecture
+- **Developers**: Building on top of RecoveryDex's modular architecture
 - **Integrators**: Adding recovery functionality to existing DeFi applications

 ---